 You too, sir.

-I I am I'm surprised Republicans have passed anything here.
+Hey, my idea is, I'm surprised Republicans have passed anything here.

-But I think that the Republicans and President Trump especially missed a great opportunity to educate the American people.
+I'm glad they have, but I think that the Republicans and President Trump especially missed a great opportunity to educate the American people.

-Corporations don't pay income taxes, the people pay income taxes.
+Corporations don't pay income taxes.

 You know, when you have corporate income tax, it just adds to the bottom line of the business.